-WARNING.
-In order to prevent personal injury to you or others, whenever the engine is running the engine box must be closed.
-Never operate the engine with the engine box open or while someone is in the area of an open engine box.
-Never open the engine box unless the engine is turned off and rotating parts are stationary and remain in a stationary position.
+WARNING: In order to prevent personal injury to you or others, whenever the engine is running the engine hatch must be closed.
+Never operate the engine with the engine hatch open or while someone is in the area of an open engine hatch.
+Never open the engine hatch unless the engine is turned off and the engines rotating parts are stationary and remain in a stationary position.
 Rotating machinery can cause injury and even death if an accident should occur.
-Whenever a problem exists that requires the operation of the engine with the engine box open, extreme care must be exercised.
+Whenever a problem exists that requires the operation of the engine with the engine hatch open, extreme care must be exercised.

 IT IS RECOMMENDED THAT ALL WORK ON THE ENGINE BE DONE BY TRAINED AND QUALIFIED SERVICE PERSONNEL.

-.
 During the warm up period, scan the gauges for correct operation of all the systems: